UU-cellbiology/bvv-playground/README.md

 A new additional checkbox on the left is used to synchronize top pair of sliders (LUT) with the bottom pair (**α**), but not the other way around.
 It also synchronizes ranges in the extended view (<kbd>>></kbd> button).

-A new shortcut <kbd>P</kbd> is used to switch between "Maximum intensity projection" and "Volumetric" rendering.
+A new shortcut <kbd>O</kbd> (letter) is used to switch between "Maximum intensity projection" and "Volumetric" rendering.
 By "volumetric" I mean "transparency" or "alpha-blending" ray-casting.
 These two different render methods are illustrated below:
 _Maximum intensity_
 ![Maximum intensity render](https://katpyxa.info/software/bvv_playground/bvvPG_maximum_intensity_render.png)
 _Volumetric_